-The Company regularly advertises its many programs and services including the Equal Payment Plan (EPP), Pre-authorized Payment Plan (PAP), TVD (automated power outage information system), Power Smart Energy Efficiency programs, Call Centre hours, and services and information available on the Company's Internet website.
-The total 1999 expense for advertising programs and services was \$13,265.
-It is estimated that 15% of this amount was attributable to Power Smart programs and energy advertising.
+The Company advertises its many programs and services including the Equal Payment Plan (EPP), Pre-authorized Payment Plan (PAP), TVD (automated power outage information system), Energy Efficiency programs, Call Centre hours, and the services and information available on the Company's Internet website.
+The expense for advertising energy programs and services in 2000 was \$619.

 Brochures explaining programs and services continue to be displayed at Company locations.
-These brochures are also distributed along with other information provided to customers building new homes.
+These brochures are also distributed, along with other information, to customers building new homes.